kvegter/gsummit2025/README.md

 ## NeoDash

-Everything we've done so far has been within the development tooling of Neo4j, but for our product owners to see the benefits, we probably don't want to show a lot of Cypher.
+During this workshop we created the first steps for creating a dashboard

-From here, we're going to go to [NeoDash](dashboards/README.md) to take our model into something usable for those of us who don't want to code.
+_Optional_:From here, you can go to  [NeoDash](dashboards/README.md) to take our model into something usable for those of us who don't want to code.

 ## Graph Data Science (GDS)